sph-mn/sph-db/readme.md

 # about

-sph-db is a database as a shared library for storing records with relations like a directed graph. it is supposed to be embeddable (link the shared library or include the full source code), minimalistic and fast
+sph-db is a database as a shared library for storing records with relations like a directed graph. it is supposed to be embeddable (link the shared library or include the full source code), minimalistic and fast.

 * [homepage](http://sph.mn/c/view/52)
 * [design](http://sph.mn/c/view/si).